-Visa & Passport Information
+Visa & passport information

 If you are British and travelling to Cuba, it’s important to ensure that you have a valid passport with a validity of at least 6 months remaining after your intended departure from Cuba.
 You’ll also need a Cuba tourist card (or Cuba visa).
-Your visa must be in your possession prior to your arrival in Cuba.
+Your visa must be in your possession prior to your arrival in the country.
 When you book your trip with us we’ll arrange your tourist card for you and include the cost in the price of your trip.
 If you plan on staying in Cuba longer than 30 days, you will have to apply for an extension of your Cuba visa whilst you’re in Cuba.
 Keep in mind that it can take quite some time to arrange your own visa whilst in Cuba and that it may be a little difficult if you do not speak Spanish.

 A Cuba visa is made up of two identical halves.
 Customs will take one half when you arrive in Cuba.
 Keep the other half in a safe place; you’ll have to hand it over it when you leave the country as proof that you’re leaving Cuba.

-Credit and Debit Cards
+Credit and debit cards

 Never change money with individuals offering good rates as currency fraud is prevalent.
-You can use the Convertible Peso (CUC) to pay in restaurants, shops, taxis, for car hire and more but Cuban Pesos (CUP) cannot be used as payment by foreigners.
+You can use the Convertible Peso (CUC) to pay in restaurants, shops, taxis, for car hire and more but Cuban Pesos (CUP) cannot legally be used as payment by foreigners.
 Many Cubans would very much like to have a few Convertible Pesos (CUC) of their own so that they can buy a few ‘luxury’ items.
 People will offer to carry your bags, shine your shoes, guard your car, give you a tour, sell you a cigar, or invite you to their home for a meal, all just to get a few CUC.